 Our second clinical stage monoclonal antibody is referred to as Ensituximab or NPC-1C (NEO-102).
 It recognizes a particular epitope of tumor specific antigens (TSAs) from pancreatic/colorectal adenocarcinoma.
 The company has completed and published a Phase 2 clinical trial with NEO-102 treating patients with advanced metastatic colorectal cancer.
 Based on minimal side effects observed in patients using Ensituximab (target is found on tumor, not healthy tissue) we have modified the original NEO-102 antibody and are in the process of creating an antibody drug conjugate (ADC) for use in pancreatic and colorectal cancer.

-Precision Biologics has a 3rd preclinical candidate NEO-301 (31.1).
-It binds to tumor specific antigens found in pancreatic, colorectal and several other types of cancer
+Precision Biologics has a third preclinical candidate NEO-301 (31.1).
+It binds to tumor specific antigens found in pancreatic, colorectal and several other types of cancer.

 With its proprietary library of Hollinshead cancer vaccines, antigens and antibodies, Precision Biologics is expanding its collaborations to identify further preclinical candidates that are tumor and disease specific.